lycheeverse/lychee-action/README.md

     token: ${{ secrets.CUSTOM_TOKEN }}
     # Don't fail action on broken links
     fail: false
-    # Run lychee in a different directory
+    # Run lychee in a different directory.
+    # Note: This changes the lychee output directory as well.
     workingDirectory: website/subdir
 ```